 - The Down Bay summer schedule was adjusted to maintain the existing 5:45 PM boat in the schedule.
 This change was requested by commuters.

-Casco Bay Lines will be hosting public hearings to provide an opportunity for the public to comment on these revised proposed alternative schedules.
-Representatives from Casco Bay Lines will be stopping at each island with the Bay Mist July 29th – 31st to provide an opportunity for the public to ask questions and provide feedback on the revised drafts.
-The schedule of hearings is as follows:
+Between July 29th – 31st, Casco Bay Lines hosted another round of public hearings to provide an opportunity for the public to comment on these revised proposed alternative schedules.
+Representatives from Casco Bay Lines stopped at each island with the Bay Mist to provide an opportunity for the public to ask questions and provide feedback on the revised drafts.

 Ultimately, the goal of the Schedule Analysis Project, and the resulting new schedules, is to continue to constantly improve service through purposeful change while also balancing the viability and sustainability of Casco Bay Island Transit District.
 We serve over one million passengers annually and ask all to consider the complexity of this process and the sheer impossibility of designing a schedule perfectly suited to each individual’s preferences.
 We are passionate about our mission to serve Casco Bay’s island communities and visitors with year-round passenger, freight and vehicle ferry service and we look forward to doing so for generations to come.